gcallah/BookReviews/pilkington.md

 demographic suicide.

 On the part of most liberal nations, the response to the problem of declining native population has been to import people to make up for the deficit in native births.
-But, as Pilkington points out, this solution both ignores the societal strains of incorporating large numbers of immigrants who are not familiar with their new culture, and will lose out to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.
+But, as Pilkington points out, this solution both ignores the societal strains resulting from incorporating large numbers of immigrants who are not familiar with their new culture, and will lose out to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.

-A minor quibble here is that Pilkington repeatedly uses the phrase "rate of people" instead of the more usual "birth rate": I cannot see any reason for this change of terminology, nor does he offer one.

 Sexual consumerism